 With the large amount of time, attention, and resources dedicated to the college selection process, an assumption is made by many stakeholders that students, with parental guidance and support, will intentionally select the “right” institution for them.
 Yet, incongruence is still a prevailing issue in higher education today (Tinto, 1993).
 Tinto (1993) defines incongruence as “the mismatch or lack of fit between the needs, interests, and preferences of the individual and those of the institution (p.
 50).”
 Consequently, across the nation, many colleges and universities have formed retention task forces or other committees similarly focused on exploring the data on student persistence and evaluating the specific characteristics of the students that enroll.
 Astin & Oseguera (2012) performed a longitudinal study of pre-college attributes and institutional influences on degree attainment.
 The goal was to provide two practical applications: prediction and control.
 Prediction is the ability for colleges to estimate the rates for students in various populations to complete degrees, which has substantial value to college officials who are tasked with admitting students or for designing specialized programs for students who may have greater risk to depart.
 Control is the capacity for institutions to enhance the chances for a student to complete their degree.

 Astin & Oseguera (2012) began by examining a wide variety of variables related to prospective students for their predictive power.
 Several variables were found to have direct and positive influence on retention: parental income level, parental education level, parents alive and living together, gender (female), self-identified as Catholic or Jewish, student initial aspirations and goals, self-rated emotional health, foreign language experience, social integration, quality peer to peer relationships, satisfaction with social life, plan to participate in service to the community, and time spent in extracurricular activities.
 Some variables, such as standardized test scores, were found to have not as much influence as previously thought.
 Some variables were found to have influence for different ethnic groups, but not for others.
 For example, SAT scores and high school grades were stronger predictors for white students, but showed little difference for black students.
 Hedonistic activities such as frequently smoking and drinking beer were shown to negatively affect a student’s chances of persistence.
-Parker, Hogan, Eastabrook, Oke & Wood (2006), examined the relationship between emotional intelligence and student retention and found that students who had higher quotients had more success in transitioning from high school to college.
+Parker, Hogan, Eastabrook, Oke, & Wood (2006), examined the relationship between emotional intelligence and student retention and found that students who had higher quotients had more success in transitioning from high school to college.
 The College Learning Effectiveness Inventory (CLEI) was built specifically to identify personal and circumstantial factors that could influence student success (Kim, Newton, Downey, & Benton, 2010).

 Nora & Crisp (2012) synthesize the research finding of attrition beyond the first year and find that seven factors are found to increase the odds of student departure: demographic characteristics, financial assistance, pre-college behaviors/experiences, social and academic experiences, environmental pull factors, student commitment, and institutional characteristics.
 Demographic characteristics include gender, ethnicity, parental education, socioeconomic status, student/parent educational goals, delayed enrollment, transfer status, and size of the student’s hometown.
 According to Nora & Crisp (2012), environmental pull factors are described as factors that can pull students away from engaging in their educational experience.
 Pull factors include, living off campus, working more than twenty hours per week, and enrolling part-time.